CKuke/PyBoy-Color/notes/lcd.md

 - Added register FF4F set/get to memory manager
 - Added set/get VRAM to mem manager
 - moved renderer to own class
 - cgb_lcd inherits from and initializes lcd.py
+- added palette memory and appropriate registers to cgb_lcd (needed memory is added to the specific registers, maybe change)
+- added cgb checks to memory manager when trying to use DMG palette registers